Oxyfresh Pet Dental Water Additive can help bad dog breath!

 Pet owners are not educated about plaque, halitosis, dental calculus or how to train their pet to let them brush its teeth.
 Pet trainers can step forward and take on an active role in educating the pet owner in the proper training procedure for tooth brushing.
 This can be incorporated in your early puppy training and obedience work as you train the pet to accept the handling of the head, mouth, and the opening and exploring of the teeth inside the mouth.

-There are many items on the market that can also support the pet owner at home with dental care.
+In addition to brushing and Oxyfresh Pet Dental Water Additive, there are many items on the market that can also support the pet owner at home with dental care.

 We know that dry kibble will do a better job of helping to keep teeth cleaner than wet food.
 It has more of an abrasive action when chewed.
 Now we have special dental diets that will not fracture when the tooth hits the kibble, but act like a sponge.